 In the concrete floor are rails that used to bring trains into this barn to be repaired, outfitted, cleaned, and re-conditioned.
 Now, the only Albuquerque train is Amtrak that has ticket sales in what remains of the original Alvarado Hotel.
 The real Alvarado Harvey House was demolished in the 60’s to make room for buildings that never followed.

 Seated at the south end of the train barn, Ruby and I watch dancers twirl to forties style big band music.
 A college singer croons Rosemary Clooney.
 Following them is Sax Therapy featuring two alto saxes, one tenor sax and one baritone sax.
 They do a Monk tune, a twenties style ragtime classic, and a Texas style blues wail to start.

 Chadd negotiates his bari with ease, his eyebrows going up when he hits the upper register and eyes looking to the ground when he goes low.

 I think I hear a train whistle moving towards us in straight four four time.

 Playing jazz is a dream of mine.

-Life interferes with dreams but some dreams are worth chasing.
+Life interferes with dreams but powerful dreams are next to impossible to kill.